 Type of Information

-Other People’s data:
+Other People’s Data

-If you are providing personal information about another person in paper or electronic format or video we require you to let them know what information you've shared with us, share this data protection notice with them and ensure that they have given you permission to provide this information to us.
+If you are providing personal information about another person in paper or electronic format or video, we require you to let them know what information you've shared with us, share this data protection notice with them and ensure that they have given you permission to provide this information to us.
 If you or they have any concerns, please ask them to contact us in one of the ways described in this notice.
 Special categories of data of other’s people will be processed solely if they are necessary for the provisions of a policy of insurance and for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity.

 Sensitive information

-Given the fact that data relating to health and criminal convictions is particularly sensitive information, we only collect and use such data as follows:
+Given the fact that data relating to health and past or pending offences, unspent criminal convictions are particularly sensitive information, we only collect and use such data as follows:

-Basis: Irish Data Protection law permits us to use health data where we need to and where it is proportionate for the purposes of a policy of insurance and permits the use of Criminal Conviction data to prevent fraud.
+Legal Basis: Irish Data Protection law permits us to use health data where we need to and where it is proportionate for the purposes of a policy of insurance and permits the use of Criminal Conviction data to prevent fraud.

-We may also need to use your health and/or criminal data for the purposes of establishing, exercising or defending legal rights, including in connection with claims or proceedings and where authorised by law.
+We may also need to use your health and/or data related to past or pending offences, unspent criminal convictions for the purposes of establishing, exercising or defending legal rights, including in connection with advice, claims or proceedings, and were authorised by law.

 You do not have to provide us with any personal information, however, should you be unable to provide us with the required personal data, we will be unable to process your claim.